CodeupClassroom/polaris-web-exercises/cohort-docs/Polaris_Syllabus.md

 classroom during classroom hours both during lecture and exercise time.
 Instructors and student fellows will be available to help you.

-Outside of classroom hours, email [oberon-staff@codeup.com](oberon-staff@codeup.com) or send a Slack message to the #oberon-questions channel for help with your questions.
+Outside of classroom hours, email [polaris-staff@codeup.com](polaris-staff@codeup.com) or send a Slack message to the #polaris-questions channel for help with your questions.

-When emailing for support, please be sure to include all instructors in the email through the [oberon-staff@codeup.com](oberon-staff@codeup.com) list, as opposed to emailing an individual instructor.
+When emailing for support, please be sure to include all instructors in the email through the [polaris-staff@codeup.com](polaris-staff@codeup.com) list, as opposed to emailing an individual instructor.

 In addition, you may schedule time with a TA or